Hush, Little Baby

 "Hush, Little Baby" is a traditional lullaby, thought to have been written in the Southern United States.
-The lyrics are from the point of view of a mother trying to appease a crying child by promising to give it a gift.
-Sensing the child's apprehension, the mother has planned a series of contingencies in case her gifts don't work out.
+The lyrics are from the point of view of a mother trying to appease an upset child by promising to give them a gift.
+Sensing the child's apprehension, the mother has planned a series of contingencies in case their gift does not work out.
 The simple structure allows more verses to be added ad lib.
 It has a Roud number of 470.

 History and traditional versions

-Like most folk songs, the author and date of origin are unknown.
+Like most folk songs, the author and date of origin are unclear.
 The English folklorist Cecil Sharp collected and notated a version from Endicott, Franklin County, Virginia in 1918, and another version sung by a Julie Boone of Micaville, North Carolina, with a complete version of the lyrics.
-A version recorded on a wax cylinder around 1929–35 in Durham, North Carolina by James Madison Carpenter can be heard online via the Vaughan Williams Memorial Library website.
+A version recorded on a phonograph cylinder around 1929–35 in Durham, North Carolina by James Madison Carpenter can be heard online via the Vaughan Williams Memorial Library website.

 Alan Lomax recorded several varying traditional renditions of the song in the southern United States in the 1930s and 40s, including from the traditional singer Texas Gladden.
 All of these versions differ melodically and lyrically, to varying degrees, from the now popular version.

 One of the versions recorded by Lomax was that of the influential Appalachian musician Jean Ritchie, who performed a version in 1949 that had been passed down in her family.

 The Ritchie family version is identical to the versions which would later become famous.
 Due to the melodic and lyrical diversity of other traditional recordings and the fact that Ritchie shared a stage with and directly influenced artists who would later record the song such as The Weavers and Joan Baez, it is likely that the popular version of the song descends from Jean Ritchie's Kentucky family.